Last Updated: July 14, 2026

 Factory Reset Tecno Pop 5 BD2d Without a PC

->To factory reset the Tecno Pop 5 BD2d without a computer, power off the device completely, then hold Volume Up and Power simultaneously until the recovery menu appears.
+To perform a factory reset without a computer, power off the device completely, then hold Volume Up and Power simultaneously until the recovery menu appears.
 Use volume keys to navigate to “Wipe Data/Factory Reset” and confirm with the Power button.

 Tecno Pop 5 BD2d FRP Bypass